 How might Google Identify Link Spam?

-The post does point out examples of the kind of Web Spam that it targets, including keyword stuffing on pages of a site, and link spam appearing in “unusual linking patterns” and spun content.
+The post points out examples of the kind of Web Spam that it targets, including keyword stuffing on pages of a site, and link spam appearing in “unusual linking patterns” and spun content.
 Last month, I wrote about a Google patent that described how Google might be trying to identify spun content in the post, Google Scoring Gibberish Content to Demote Pages in Rankings?

 Artificially Inflating Ranks of Documents Through Link Spam

 Link-Based Spamming – This involves obtaining a large number of links to a page to increase the rank of that page.
-They give an example of link spam using link farms, and tell us that “some spammers pay owners of highly ranked documents to include a link to their document so as to increase the rank of their document.”
+They give an example of link spam using link farms, and tell us that “some spammers pay owners of highly ranked documents to include a link to their document to increase the rank of their document.”

 Anchor Text Spamming – This involves acquiring links from a large number of pages linking to a particular page using the same anchor text, to get that page to rank highly for that text in search results.